All Trends

 LEGO's physical stores also give it an opportunity to market to both demographics by placing kid-friendly sets at a child's eye level and expensive sets at an adult's.
 This is particularly noticeable for Star Wars collections, where the products related to Baby Yoda will be lower down while the Millennium Falcon, tailor-made to appeal to a Generation X or older Millennial parent, is higher up.

 Online, LEGO does this targeting in another way: product reviews encourage reviewers to share whether the product was bought as a gift or for their own use, so anyone shopping for a Saturn V rocket or a model of the Eiffel Tower can rest assured that they're not alone in buying for their own use.
-The marketing copy on LEGO’s site also talks up large sets as a “relaxing build,” something that’s more meaningful to adults than kids.
+The marketing copy on LEGO’s site also talks up large sets as a ‘relaxing build,’ tapping into one of the latest toy trends: toys as stress relief for adults.

 Toy companies increasingly market to older family members, not just parents or kids